cman81/family-to-do/KANBAN.md

 # Kanban

 ## To Do
+- Apply custom sorting to the "today" smart list
+- Add a group
 - Fix task name container height so that characters like "g" and "y" are not cutoff
 - Handle longer task names, e.g.: "Wash towels (bathroom, basement, and power room) - midweek"
 - Move a task to another list